-We will take an example to illustrate IPO Process.
+We will take an example to illustrate the IPO Process.

 The IPO process is way-out to sell the first share of the company to the public.

-Steve has a business in his downtown.
+- Steve has a business in his downtown.
 He sells old classic books.
-His clientele is huge and he serves a lot of people in this area.
+His clientele is enormous, and he serves a lot of people in this area.

-Steve is advised by his friends that he should go big.
+- His friends advise Steve that he should go big.
 He should open stores of his old classic books so that he can reach out to a greater audience.

-The investment bank suggests Steve that he should go for IPO.
+- The investment bank suggests to Steve that he should go for an IPO.
 Steve says that’s a great idea.
 So he asks the bank for help.

-Steve decides that he would keep 50% of his shares and would sell out the remaining 50%.
-He sells out 25,000 shares at the rate $10 each and accumulates around $250,000.
+- Steve decides that he would keep 50% of his shares and would sell out the remaining 50%.
+He sells out 25,000 shares at the rate of $10 each and accumulates around $250,000.

-This is how IPO process works.
+It is how the IPO process works.
 And it’s best for those companies which don’t want to go for long term loans.

 Here are the rights of the common stockholders –

-- Voting rights: The common stockholders can offer their important votes on issues the business has been facing or struggling with.
-This is an important right because preferred shareholders are not given the right to vote even after receiving the dividend before common stockholders.
+- Voting rights: They can offer their essential votes on issues the business has been facing or struggling with.
+It is a crucial right because preferred shareholders are not given the right to vote even after receiving the dividend before common stockholders.

-- Right to receive dividends: Common stockholders have the right to receive dividends if the company makes profits.
-When a company just gets started, usually they don’t pay off the dividend to the shareholders and the entire money is reinvested into the business.
-This is done after taking permission from the board of directors.
-Later when the core of the company gets strengthened, then they pay off a certain percentage to the common stockholders as dividends.
-But that’s done after repaying any loans company has and after paying off the dividend to preferred stockholders.
+- Right to receive dividends: Have the right to receive dividends if the company makes profits.
+When a company just gets started, usually, they don’t pay off the dividend to the shareholders.
+The entire money gets reinvested into the business.
+It is done after taking permission from the board of directors.
+Later, when the core of the company gets strengthened, then they pay off a certain percentage to the common stockholders as dividends.
+But that’s done after repaying any loans the company has and after paying off the dividend to preferred stockholders.

 - Right to sell off the stocks for profits: The common stockholders who are also called equity shareholders can sell off their stocks to someone else at a higher price.
-Since there’s no way common stocks can be redeemed, equity shareholders can sell of their stocks to someone interested to own the stocks of that particular company at a higher price.
-This right allows the common stockholder make huge profits and become wealth pretty quickly.
+Since there’s no way common stocks can be redeemed, equity shareholders can sell their stocks to someone interested to own the stocks of that particular company at a higher price.
+This right allows them to make huge profits and become wealthy pretty quickly.

 - Right to receive the remaining cash after liquidation: If a business decides to liquidate, equity shareholders have the right to receive cash depending on their ownership of shares.
-But the only issue is after liquidation, first, all the liabilities have to be paid off.
+But the only issue is, after liquidation, first, all the liabilities have to be paid off.
 Then the preferred shareholders are paid.
-And then if any amount remains untouched, that amount is distributed to the common stockholders on the basis of the proportion of ownership.
+And then if any amount remains untouched, that amount is distributed to the common stockholders based on the proportion of ownership.

 The best approach is to go for a portfolio of common stocks to mitigate the risks and to earn a decent income from common stocks.